kayleecragg/kayleecragg/README.md

 My name is Kaylee and I'm a computer science student from Australia.
 Here's some info about me!

 ⚡ Work experience: <br>
-- **Cloud Engineer intern at Deloitte** - Full-stack development on the Release Engineering team.
+- **Cloud Engineer intern at Deloitte** - Development on the Platform and Product Engineering team.
 [Sydney.
 Summer 2023/2024]

 💬 Reach me by email or LinkedIn! kayleeanncragg@gmail.com | www.linkedin.com/in/kayleecragg